 Sex Offenses, Non-forcible - Unlawful, non-forcible sexual intercourse.
+This includes Incest and Statutory Rape which are defined below.

 Incest - Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.